filswan/swan/client/README.md

 python3 swan_cli.py task --input-dir [input_file_dir] --name [task_name]
 ```

---input-dir Each file under this directory will be converted to a Car file, the generated car file will be located
+**--input-dir (Required)** Each file under this directory will be converted to a Car file, the generated car file will be located
 under the output folder defined in config.toml

---name (optional) Given task name while creating task on Swan platform, default:
+**--name (optional)** Given task name while creating task on Swan platform, default:
 swan-task-uuid

 Two CSV files are generated after successfully running the command: task-name.csv, task-name-metadata.csv.
 They are under